MeSoftHorny/WTRTI/docs/docs/index.md

     - **WTRTI** - Built-in OSD.
 See [OSD Setup](features.md#wtrti-built-in).
     - **RTSS** - using "RivaTuner Statistics Server" OSD functionality.
 See [RTSS OSD Setup](features.md#rtss-osd-setup).
 - **Vehicle Information** window, provides additional information (Speed Limits, Critical Overload, Critical AoA, etc).
-- **Custom indicators**, allows you to make a new indicators with a specific reading properties from the game.
+- **Custom indicators**, allows you to make new indicators with specific reading properties from the game.
-- **Customizable "Alert" conditions**, with a sound playback.
+- **Customizable "Alert" conditions**, with sound playback.
 See [Alert](features.md#alert).
 - **Lua** scripts, for custom processing of indicator values.
 - **Plot** window that provides real-time visualization of telemetry data on a graph.
 - **Logging** of the flight data in a [CSV file](features.md#logging-the-data-to-a-csv-file).
 - **Per-vehicle profile**, with automatic loading at the beginning of a battle.
 - **Hotkey actions** (e.g. Profile loading, OSD visibility, VR).
-- **Game chat** window, with ability translate in-game chat messages by opening Google Translate web-page.
+- **Game chat** window, with ability to translate in-game chat messages by opening Google Translate web-page.
-- **Battle log** window, with a keyword highlight of the battle events.
+- **Battle log** window, with keyword highlighting of battle events.
 - **DCS World** support *(Experimental)*, see [DCS World Setup](features.md#dcs-world-setup).

 ## How it works